frwang96/verik-examples/README.md

 Examples adapted from [The UVM Primer](https://sites.google.com/view/uvmprimer-com/home) that demonstrate OOP testbench functionality.
-These examples import from the [`UVM`](https://github.com/accellera/uvm) and closely follow the original SystemVerilog coding conventions.
+These examples import from the [UVM](https://github.com/accellera/uvm) and closely follow the original SystemVerilog coding conventions rather than the coding conventions of idiomatic Verik.
 To compile these examples define the environment variable `UVM_HOME` and point it to `uvm/distrib/src`.

 - `01-conventional-test`: Conventional testbench for an ALU.